-Certificates • Digital Photography Certificate - C348O • Layout and Design Certificate - C448W • Visual Communication - Digital Media Certificate - C448U • Visual Communication - Graphic Design Certificate - C348C
+Certificates • Digital Photography Certificate - C348O • Layout and Design Certificate - C448W • Visual Communication - Social Media Design Certificate - C448U • Visual Communication - Graphic Design Certificate - C348C

 Courses • Art Courses • Visual Communication Courses